AdobeDocs/workfront.en/help/classic/product-announcements/product-releases/fusion-release-activity/fusion-release-archive/fusion-release-archive-2020/fusion-nov-16.md

 The Execution ID for a scenario is now available in the mapping panel.
 This ID represents a specific execution of the scenario, and can be used as metadata.
 For example, the execution ID can be saved with a record that Fusion creates, so that you can later determine which Fusion execution created the record.
 You can find the Execution ID in the mapping panel under General Functions.

-For more information on scenario executions, see [Scenario execution, cycles, and phases](../../../../../workfront-fusion/scenarios/scenario-execution-cycles-phases.md).
+For more information on scenario executions, see [Scenario execution, cycles, and phases in Adobe Workfront Fusion](../../../../../workfront-fusion/scenarios/scenario-execution-cycles-phases.md).

 ## Keyboard shortcuts for Workfront Fusion 2.0 scenarios